Help the Fight

-Your information will be provided to the participating NHS facilities, and they will reach out to you directly to discuss the study and aspects of participation.
+Your information will be provided to the participating NHS or Panthera (private research) site, and they will reach out to you directly to discuss the study and aspects of participation.
 Again, you can stop at any time.
 There is no penalty, and you do not have to give any reason.

 We plan to test VLA2001 against AZD1222, which was developed by AstraZeneca and was approved for emergency use in the United Kingdom in December 2020.
 It has been tested in several clinical trials.
 Between April 23 and December 6, 2020, over 24,000 people received the AstraZeneca vaccine and only 332 of them contracted COVID-19.

 It is possible that during the course of this study, you will become eligible, through the national vaccination roll-out, to receive an approved, nationally deployed COVID-19 vaccine.
 If this happens, you can discuss it with the study doctors to make an informed choice about whether you should take the approved COVID-19 vaccine or continue with the study.